cheng-01037/cheng-01037.github.io/_pages/about.md

 ------
 **Keywords:** Medical image computing, Machine Learning, Robustness, Uncertainty, Human-machine collaboration, Medical ultrasound, MRI

 My research centres on machine learning and computer vision approaches for medical data interpretation and analysis.
-We aim at 1. streamlining clinical workflows and improving patient outcomes with easy-to-deploy, robust, and trustworthy machine learning approaches; 2. enhancing human-machine collaborations in clinical settings through both novel algorithms and user studies; 3. accelerating medical science research, especially those involving imaging phenotypes, with machine learning approaches.
 Topics of our research include but are not limited to the following:

 - Multimodal machine learning for healthcare data (e.g., image, signal, and language)
 - Domain generalization and uncertainty modeling for easy-to-deploy and trustworthy machine learning